vfarcic/devops26/manuscript/18-boot.md

 cp $PATH_TO_TERRAFORM/jx-requirements.yml .
 ```

+TODO: Note that Terraform jx-requirements.yml is only for the initial use.

 Please open `jx-requirements.yml` in your favorite editor and change the following values.

 * Set `cluster.clusterName` to the name of your cluster.
 It should be the same as the name of the environment variable `CLUSTER_NAME`.
 If you already forgot it, execute `echo $CLUSTER_NAME`.